Banner: What's in demand?

 Transportation and warehousing

-Employment in transportation remained steady in May.
+Employment in transportation remained steady in July.

 Job openings in this industry range from entry-level warehouse and fulfillment jobs to logistics and operations manager positions.
 Also in demand are commercial driving jobs, which require a CDL license that can be earned in less than two months (locate a local CDL training program near you).